 75 years after David Oistrakh’s triumph at the Queen Elisabeth International Violin Competition, the First Violinist of the Quartet, Andrey Baranov, won the first prize in 2012.
-Baranov is also laureate of more than a dozen international competitions including the David Oistrakh, Benjamin Britten, Henri Marteau and Liana Isakadze competitions.
+Baranov is also a winner of Benjamin Britten and Henri Marteau International Violin Competitions, and a prizewinner of more than twenty other international competitions including Indianapolis, Seoul, Sendai, Liana Isakadze, David Oistrakh, Paganini (Moscow) international competitions.
 His international career has led him to perform as a soloist with the London Philharmonic, Vienna Symphony Orchestra, St-Petersburg Philharmonic, Brussels Philharmonic, National Orchestra of Belgium, Tchaikovsky Symphony Orchestra, Luxembourg Philharmonic, Montreal Symphony Orchestra, Mariinsky Theatre Orchestra and MusicAeterna Orchestra.

 The Second Violinist of the David Oistrakh Quartet is Rodion Petrov, a graduate of the Moscow State Conservatory and Reina Sofia Music Academy in Madrid.
 Rodion is a prize-winner of numerous competitions including Premio Paganini in Genova in 1997.
 He has appeared as a soloist in Russia, Europe and Asia at such concert halls as Auditorio Nacional in Madrid, Great Hall of Moscow Conservatory and Suntory Hall in Tokyo, and is a regular participant at many of the world’s great festivals.

-Violist Fedor Belugin is laureate of a number of international competitions and teaches at the Moscow State Conservatory as well as at the Gnessin Music Academy.
+Violist Fedor Belugin is laureate of a number of international competitions, winner of Swedish Duo Competition in ensemble with pianist Alexander Osminin and professor at the Moscow State Conservatory.
 He is one of few violists to pursue a busy solo career alongside his quartet engagements.
 During an important period of his career he was Violist of the Shostakovich Quartet.

 In the first few years of the Quartet’s existence, Baranov, Belugin and Zhilin had the honour to work with Second Violinist Sergey Pischugin, a renowned chamber musician in Russia.
 A former student of David Oistrakh, professor of the Moscow State Conservatory and member of the legendary Shostakovich Quartet, Pischugin played a vital role in the founding of the Oistrakh Quartet.